 What matters in judging whether an agreement is a licence or a tenancy is not the title of the document or the words within, but what really happens on the ground.

-On the other hand if you leave out all the "lease stuff" from your licence agreement, you may indeed have successfully created a licence, but at the price of losing control of how the licensee looks after your land, fences and gates.
+On the other hand if you leave out all the 'lease clauses' from your licence agreement, you may indeed have successfully created a licence, but at the price of losing control of how the licensee looks after your land, fences and gates.
 The best course is to use a lease and be done with it.
 Then you can include all the provisions you want.